ploomber/ploomber/doc/user-guide/jupyter.rst

 Exploratory Data Analysis
 -------------------------

 There are two ways to use Ploomber in Jupyter.
-The first one, explained in previous sections, is by loading a task file in Jupyter.
-However, this implies that the file opened in Jupyter is a task in your pipeline.
+The first one is by opening a task file in Jupyter (i.e., the source file is listed in your ``pipeline.yaml`` file.

-A second way is to load your whole pipeline in Jupyter to interact with it.
+A second way is to load your pipeline in Jupyter to interact with it.
+This second approach is best when you already have some tasks and you want to explore their outputs to decide how to proceed with further analysis.
-Jupyter is an excellent approach during the initial stages since you don't know what's the best to organize tasks or how many of them you need.

 Say that you have a single task that loads the data: